LexBorisoff/web-cli/README.md

 <pre><code>web <em>-x</em> <em>-y</em> <em>-z</em></code></pre>

 > ⚠️ Combining 1-letter aliases of multiple [_value options_](#value-options) will result in invalid queries when such combinations are followed by a value.
-It is recommended to combine only the [_flag options_](#flag-options), which can be built-in or custom.
+It is recommended to combine only the [_flag options_](#flag-options) which can be built-in or custom.
 If you want to add a 1-letter value option, it must be placed at the very end of the combination.
-If the value option is placed in the middle, the value will not get assigned to it.
+If the value option is placed in the middle, the value argument will not get assigned to it.

 ## Value options